 Superman Blue smiled a little.
 “Well, does the phrase ‘Great Caesar’s Ghost’ mean anything to you?”

 Both men laughed at that.

 “Same Perry, at least.
 What about Jimmy Olsen?”
 Superman asked.

-“Well, she doesn’t throw herself in front of trains anymore.
+“Well, she doesn’t throw herself in front of trains or out of windows anymore.
 Of course, I think she still suspects I’m Superman.”

 “Yeah, I remember when Lois used to have her suspicions,” Superman Blue said.